mrshmllow/BetterRecipeBook/README.md

 ### Pin Commonly Used Recipes

-Pin recipes to the top with "F"
+Pin recipes to the top with a keybind.

 ![three](https://github.com/mrshmllow/BetterRecipeBook/assets/40532058/aadc51e7-68fa-42a2-9672-6deadd77b91e)